Harvesting Inner Bark for Basketry

 3. Peel the strips off

-Then you can work your knife into the edge to get started and peel the entire strip off like peeling a banana!
-It’s really easy and rewarding.
+Work your knife or another tool into the edge to get started and peel the entire strip off like peeling a banana!
+It's really easy and rewarding.
+Continue peeling strips off until all the inner bark strips are off the log.

 4. Coil for storage